taichi/modernjs/modernjs.en.md

     t.is(t.context, 'unicorn');
 });
 ```

-`context` is not shared among multiple` test`, so you can touch it altogether.
+`context` is not shared among multiple `test`, so you can touch it as much as you want.
-However, multiple `test` can not guarantee to order unless` test.serial` is used, so do not modify `context` in` test`.
+However, the execusion order of multiple `test` are not guaranteed unless `test.serial` is used, so do not modify `context` in `test`.
 In the first place `test.serial` should not be used unless there are any special reasons.

-Also, do not do it because it is bad either to share some information between test methods or to write in such a way that the test execution order has meaning.
+Do not share the infomation among test methods and write test in a way that the test execution order has meaning, because it is a bad practice.

 ## Unresolved issues in testing
-I should learn, but please write a little, hoping that someone will supplement the tasks that have not been done yet.
+The followings are what I should learn, but I hope someone will supplement the tasks that I haven't researched well yet.

 * E2E test or system test
-  * It seems that [React application can be tested](http://www.joelotter.com/2015/04/18/protractor-reactjs.html) at [Protractor](http://www.protractortest.org/)
+  * It seems that [React application can be tested](http://www.joelotter.com/2015/04/18/protractor-reactjs.html) using [Protractor](http://www.protractortest.org/)
 * Mutation test
-  * [Stryker](http://stryker-mutator.github.io/) is okay but there is no [AVA] support
+  * [Stryker](http://stryker-mutator.github.io/) looks okay but there is no [AVA] support.
-* stress test
+* Stress test
-  * In particular, there is a rich UI load test methodology and a tool for that, made by JS, but it should be nice, but it has not been successfully found
+  * In particular, there should be a rich UI load test methodology and a tool made in JS for it, but I couldn't have found one yet.

 # How to make a UI
 From here, I will explain how to construct a user interface with JavaScript.